 With the application ID handy, go to the India Visa Government site and enter it along with your passport number and confirm that you’re not a robot.

 Once you’re in, you’ll be able to see your application and its current status.
 If you see that it’s not moving along, do not despair.
 Sometimes it takes a few days to be ready.
-Even though travelers frequently get their visa within 24 hours of applying, the regular processing time is up to 5 days.

 Finally, we know that checking the status of your India Visa is very important as it will allow you to plan accordingly.
 If your application is rejected, you’ll be able to reschedule your trip and work on the reasons for rejections.